🦢💣 What do black swans, ICT systems, psychology and events have in common?

 Experience trumps genius

 I will never forget a Ukrainian developer once explained why he couldn’t get to the bottom of refactoring a legacy system causing random outages.
-With his Eastern European accent, he said: “Let me try and explain… it’s like the enemy came through the code, raped and pillaged then left”…. “no one knows what will be triggered when we start to re-factor, hence the outages in production that cannot be replicated in staging”.
+With his Eastern European accent, he said: “Let me try and explain… it’s like the enemy came through the code, ravaged and pillaged then left”…. “no one knows what will be triggered when we start to re-factor, hence the outages in production that cannot be replicated in staging”.
 I was both disturbed and in tears of laughter at the same time, because I’m pretty sure there was no translation issue.
 The picture was painted loud and clear.
 Ok, I didn’t relay it quite in that raw way to the client, and as always added my communication layer and reframed the message, but you can imagine the level of inheritance the teams and stakeholders had to deal with (applied chaos theory worth millions of dollars). 🤦♀️

 If it’s your first time running a major ICT restructure or cost-cutting project, you may even get to experience your very own ICT black swan event.
 After rescuing and salvaging over 50 failing digital projects, one starts to develop the wisdom of hindsight and laughter.
 And after seeing so many… let’s admit, I can see that we all have a little black swan in us…